flutter/flutter/dev/benchmarks/macrobenchmarks/README.md

 * A "widget benchmark" records performance metrics using a widget.
 This kind of benchmark is good for measuring the performance of widgets, often together with engine work that widget-under-test incurs.
+* A "widget build benchmark" records the cost of building a widget from nothing.
+  This is different from the "widget benchmark" because typically the latter only performs incremental UI updates, such as an animation.
+In contrast, this benchmark pumps an empty frame to clear all previously built widgets and rebuilds them from scratch.

-For a raw benchmark implement `RawRecorder` (tip: you can start by copying `bench_draw_rect.dart`).
+For a raw benchmark extend `RawRecorder` (tip: you can start by copying `bench_draw_rect.dart`).

-For a widget benchmark implement `WidgetRecorder` (tip: you can start by copying `bench_simple_lazy_text_scroll.dart`).
+For a widget benchmark extend `WidgetRecorder` (tip: you can start by copying `bench_simple_lazy_text_scroll.dart`).

+For a widget build benchmark extend `WidgetBuildRecorder` (tip: you can start by copying `bench_build_material_checkbox.dart`).

 Pick a unique benchmark name and class name and add it to the `benchmarks` list in `lib/web_benchmarks.dart`.